 The airport remains closed indefinitely.
 I could take a repatriation flight to the US, but the cost is exorbitant and it is uncertain when I could return to Guatemala.
 God did not call me here just for when it was convenient, but I miss my family.
 This is the longest I have gone without seeing them, and while virtual visits are great, it is not the same.

-Even then, I must go through a "car wash" of bleach and cannot leave my car.
+I can only go into the town of Santa Maria with special permission to pick up our staff.
+Even then, I must go through a "car wash" of bleach and cannot leave my car. |

 I go out only on the days when I have to provide transportation for our workers (there is currently no public transportation), and then limit where I go.
 A small store next door to my house is doing our marketing for us since I am not allowed in the market because of may age.
 It is the place most likely to contract the virus since "social distancing" is impossible in the tight spaces between market stalls.